lexibank/tlopo/out/vol3/chapter14.md

 <a id="table-14"> </a>

-: Table 14.9: Proto Remote Oceanic plant terms with no known external cognates (6 reconstructions)
+: Table 14.9: PROc plant terms with no known external cognates (6 reconstructions)

 |              |                                          |
 |:-------------|:-----------------------------------------|